-- Having a student population that is not yet eligible for vaccination (e.g., schools serving pre kindergarten students). - Increasing or substantial or high COVID-19 transmission within the school or their surrounding community. - Increasing community transmission of a variant that is spread more easily among children and adolescents or is resulting in more severe illness from COVID-19 among children and adolescents. - Lacking a system to monitor the vaccine status of students and/or teachers and staff. - Difficulty monitoring or enforcing mask policies that are not universal. - Awareness of low vaccination uptake within the student, family, or teacher/staff population or within the community. - Responding to community input that many teachers, staff, parents, or students would not participate in in-person learning if mask use was not universal.
+- Having a student population that is not yet eligible for vaccination (e.g., schools with grades pre kindergarten through 6th grade). - Increasing or substantial or high COVID-19 transmission within the school or their surrounding community. - Increasing community transmission of a variant that is spread more easily among children and adolescents or is resulting in more severe illness from COVID-19 among children and adolescents. - Lacking a system to monitor the vaccine status of students and/or teachers and staff. - Difficulty monitoring or enforcing mask policies that are not universal. - Awareness of low vaccination uptake within the student, family, or teacher/staff population or within the community. - Responding to community input that many teachers, staff, parents, or students would not participate in in-person learning if mask use was not universal.